 The North Carolina two (2) day notice to quit is a legal document which is served on week-to-week tenants to inform them of their landlord’s intention to terminate their rental agreement.
 The notice gives the tenant two (2) days to either vacate the rental unit or face an eviction lawsuit.
 The landlord doesn’t need to give any reason for terminating a weekly tenancy.
 However, they cannot terminate a week-to-week tenancy in retaliation to the tenant or for discriminatory reasons.
 Laws – § 42-14 Adobe PDF

 The North Carolina ten (10) day notice to pay or quit is used to inform a tenant that they have ten (10) days to either pay the past due rent amount or vacate the rental unit.
 If the tenant does not take any action within the ten (10) day period, the landlord can file an eviction suit against them in court.
 This notice must be written and then served to the tenant, it cannot be given verbally.
 Laws – § 42-3 Adobe PDF

-The North Carolina notice to comply or quit is used to evict a tenant that has committed some form of criminal activity on the premises of the rental property or who has otherwise committed an incurable lease violation.
+The North Carolina immediate notice to quit is used to evict a tenant that has committed some form of criminal activity on the premises of the rental property or who has otherwise committed an incurable lease violation.
 In North Carolina, this type of eviction is referred to as an “expedited eviction.”
 It is typically used to evict tenants who have committed felonies (such as drug trafficking/production) on the premises of the rental property.
 However, it also applies to any type of criminal behavior that threatens other residents in the vicinity.
-Furthermore, severe damage to the rental unit may also warrant an
+Furthermore, severe damage to the rental unit may also warrant an unconditional

 How to Evict a Tenant (Process)